S0Iomon/motorph-payroll-database-ninja-duo/README.md

-create a schema (preferably name it as run script.sql first before running other scripts to initialize the database
+create a schema (preferably name it as payrolldb_motorph)

+run script.sql first before running other scripts to initialize the database